Well after a rather uneventful Xmas and New Years - no family hijinks and even

 The Intruders by Michael Marshall

-This one is from an old favourite author whom one has let slip from my regular reading and, with Nurse Janet's encouragement, decided to catch up a tad on when it crossed the returns desk one day.
+This one is from an old favourite author whom one has let slip from my regular reading and, with

 A solid four star read as I slipped back into his comfortable prose and the rather uncomfortable and unsettling worldview of his contemporary settings.